legend80s/git-commit-msg-linter/assets/docs.md

    > - Configuration is relatively complex.
    >
-   > - No description for type, so not so friendly to commit newbies.
+   > - No description for type, unfriendly to commit newbies.
 Because every time your are wondering which type should I use, you must jump out of you commit context to seek documentation in the wild web.
    >
    > - To modify type description is also not supported.
 Unfriendly to non-english speakers.
 For example, all my team members are Japanese, isn't it more productive to change all the descriptions to Japanese?
    >